olugbedu/CI-CD-pipeline-with-GitHub-Actions/README.md

 - Run the appropriate Terraform commands in your terminal. ![](images/terraform-apply.png)

 #### Step 4: Access the Minikube Cluster
 - SSH into the created EC2 instance using the public IP output from Terraform.
 Inside the EC2 instance, I installed docker as the driver, changed my user mode for docker with the command `sudo usermod -aG docker $USER`, configured kubectl to use the Minikube cluster.
 Then I cloned my git repo into the instance, and applied the k8s manifests and ensured it runs perfectly.
-Here are screenshots of the steps and commonds.
+Here are screenshots of the steps and commands.
 `sudo apt update`
     ![ssh client](images/ssh-in.png)
 `sudo apt-get install docker.io -y`